svalinn/condorht_tools/setup/README.md

 `arguments = ljjacobson cubit geant4 mcnp5`.

-If you wish to install DAG-FLUKA without CUBIT/CGM support, you should use
+If you wish to install only DAG-FLUKA without CUBIT/CGM support, you should use

 `arguments = ljjacobson fluka`.

+Note that if you are installing CUBIT, FLUKA, or MCNP5, you are required to provide your own tarballs as they are not freely available on the internet.

 As before, run